riccardomusmeci/saldet/README.md

 ```

 ### **PyTorch Lighting Mode**
-saldet provides utils for model and data PyTorch Lightning Modules.
+The library provides utils for model and data PyTorch Lightning Modules.
 ```python
 import pytorch_lightning as pl from saldet import create_model